-Celebrating the Bi community
+Celebrating the Bi Community

 This annual event on 23 September has been marked by the University every year since 2012.

-This day has been marked nationally since 1999 and is a call for the bisexual community, their friends and supporters to recognise and celebrate bisexuality, bisexual history, bisexual community and culture, and all the bisexual people in their lives.
+Bi-Visibility Day has been marked nationally since 1999 and is a call for the bisexual community, their friends and supporters to recognise and celebrate bisexuality, bisexual history, bisexual community and culture, and all the bisexual people in their lives.

 - Wear colours of the biflag to show support to friends and colleagues.

 - Contribute to Wikipedia - you can edit the pages of bi celebs!.
 This video gives a flavour of what you can do.